configcat/docs/website/docs/targeting/user-object.md

 _The above scheme is in JavaScript.
 Find the proper schemes in each [SDK's reference.](sdk-reference/overview.md)_

-On the Dashboard a targeting rule for the custom property `EyeColor` would look like:
+On the Dashboard a targeting rule for the custom attribute `EyeColor` would look like:
 <img src="/docs/assets/custom-property-ui.png" className="zoomable" alt="customPropertyUsageDashboard" />